PeoriaFreshBradley/peoria-fresh-public-back-end/README.md

 4. Translation options outside of Google Translate.
 We found out the hard way that not everyone speaks and reads English.
 I'm envisioning a new table with language-word pairs linked to a produce, but that's just me.
 5. Team functionality for the leaderboard - We have files in the frontend (src/views/gardener/tbd-teams-folder) and backend (src/team & src/teamuser) that we started to work on but couldn't finish
 6. Rewards Page (frontend)
+7. Create different leaderboards on how big they can grow a vegetable (Suggestion from a gardener who watched our Capstone Presentation)